kurichich/Kickstarter-Analysis/README.md

 ### Purpose
 The purpose of this analysis is to help predict the effectiveness of crowdfunding based on launch dates and funding goals.
 ## Analysis and Challenges
+The results of a survey was used to compare different levels of funding and as they relate to success, failure or cancelation.
+### Analyis of Outcomes Based on Launch Date